-- The child protection policy. - The behaviour policy. - Peer on Peer/Child on Child Sexual Violence & Sexual Harassment policy. - The staff behaviour policy (sometimes called a code of conduct). - The safeguarding response to children who go missing from education; and - The role of the DSL (including the identity of the DSL and any deputies). - At least part one of KCSIE 2021.
+- The safeguarding policy.

+- The behaviour policy.

+- Peer on Peer/Child on Child Sexual Violence & Sexual Harassment policy.

+- The code of conduct.

+- The safeguarding response to children who go missing from education; and

+- The role of the DSL (including the identity of the DSL and any deputies).

+- At least part one of KCSIE 2021.